Clifford Neural Layers for PDE Modeling: Clifford neural layers

 Analogous to the 2-dimensional Clifford Fourier transform, we apply multivector weight tensors $\mW \in (G^3)^{\cin \times \cout \times (\xi_1^{\text{max}} \times \xi_2^{\text{max}} \times \xi_3^{\text{max}})}$ point-wise.
 Fourier modes above cut-off frequencies $(\xi^{\text{max}}_1, \xi^{\text{max}}_2, \xi_3^{\text{max}})$ are set to zero.
 In doing so, we modify the Clifford Fourier modes

 via the geometric product.
 The Clifford Fourier modes follow naturally when combining the four parts of Equation~\ref{eq:app_clifford_ft_transform_3d} .
 Finally, the residual connections used in FNO layers is replaced by a multivector weight matrix realized as Clifford convolution, ideally a $Cl_{3,0}(\R)$ convolution layer.
+For other $3$-dimensional Clifford algebras, the signs of the dual pairs in Equation~\ref{eq:app_multivector_3d} change accordingly.